juanluivn/Embroidotron/README.md

 ## Contents
-GUI directory: contains a Python script, with two support Python files, and an Arduino program to perform communication between the Arduino and the computer.
+GUI: contains a Python script, with two support Python files, and an Arduino program to perform communication between the Arduino and the computer.
 * arduinoGUI.py
 * arduinoComms.py
 * arduinoCheckForData.py